 A weather file is a text file containing daily observations of temperature, humidity, wind, solar radiation, and precipitation at various elevations that profiles a particular climate zone's annual weather stream.
-The recorded weather stream is greatly oversimplified, however, it is sufficient for practical simulations.
+It represents an average year from a 30 year period.
+To see what weather files we automatically reference see this link from the US Department of Energy: https://energyplus.net/weather

 Weather files are used by energy modelers and building consultants in simulations where a building's performance is reviewed in its anticipated weather stream.
 By doing these energy simulations one can learn a building's annual energy use and costs, annual peak electrical demand, heating load, and cooling load.
 If the simulations are done early enough in the design process, the information learned can then be used to find optimal design solutions can elevate a building's performance.